salesforce-misc/Vador/README.md

 # Run Strategies

 Now that we saw how to write validations and how to stitch them together in any order, the last step left is to utilize an out-of-the box runner to run all these validations against one or batch of validatables.
-Vader has a **RunnerDSL**, which has API methods for below strategies, both for both batch and non-batch.
+Vader has a **RunnerDSL**, which has API methods for below strategies.
+There are various flavors of these strategies for Batch/Non-Batch and Simple/Non-Simple.

 ### `validateAndFailFast`